rajesh-nitc/cicd-pipeline/vm/README.md

 give permission to rajesh_nitc_gcp to scp the jar file in the target folder: \
 sudo chown -R rajesh_nitc_gcp /opt/app

-sudo: no tty present and no askpass program specified' error?: \
+Resolve sudo: no tty present and no askpass program specified' error?: \
-if sudo command is being used in the cicd pipeline, setting below command is must \
 sudo visudo \
 rajesh_nitc_gcp ALL=(ALL) NOPASSWD: ALL